teamapps-org/ansible-collection-teamapps-general/roles/alertmanager/README.md

 Alertmanager is used by prometheus, victoriametrics and loki logserver as distributor for alerts.

-This role installs alertmanager using docker-compose.
+This role installs alertmanager using docker compose.
 To be used together with `teamapps.general.webproxy`

 ## Usage Example